Scarlett100/tech257_azure_linux/intro_to_azure/blob_storage/blob_task.md

  --allow-blob-public-access true
  ```

  Likewise when making a container we can do the same, but it is imperative we also **set** the permission afterward.
 Note the ** --public-access container** flag.
-I made

  ```
 #create container